III A Man

 ◦ Inhibiting factors, eg non-knowledge, uncertainties, risks, dangers and possible damages.

-b2,4) Class boundaries of sound theology, reason and maturity are standards of compatibility.
+◦ Class boundaries of sound theology and reason are standards of compatibility.

 A desired product can be spiritual, natural and human-social in combinations.

-b3,1) Spiritual products as speech, text and picture spring out of faith, study and contemplation.
+b3,1) Spiritual products like a value and responsibility spring out of faith, study and contemplation.

-b3,2) Natural objects as physical bodies are molded out of knowledge, material and financial
+b3,2) Natural objects like energy and matter are molded out of knowledge, materials, human and fi-

 Expression by communication and action is a basic, universal human activity.